Haskeeb265/obsidian-vault/3 - Main Notes/Hadoop HDFS.md

 1. **Map()**
 2. **Reduce()**

 The **Map()** takes input (set of data) and breaks it down into *tuples* (key value pairs).
 Once the tuples are made, they're shuffled and sorted into values with the same key.
-The **Reduce()** takes these shuffled tuples as an input and combines the values with the same key applying functions like aggregation and then delivers the output
+The **Reduce()** takes these shuffled tuples as an input and combines the values with the same key applying functions like aggregation and then delivers the output.

 #### References
 [[Lecture 2 Big Data Analytics Hadoop HDFS.pdf]]